luualan/react-hacker-stories/README.md

 * How to create custom Hooks
 * How to create a Memoized Handler such as useCallback
 * How to call APIs using fetch and axios
+* How to implement infinite pagination (infinite scrolling)

 ## Website
 Here's my React application: